 Now suppose you work really hard to make the most reliable flashlight possible.
-Physics has shown that no matter what you do, you'll always be a bit short of the ideal one bit information capacity.
-Normally you wouldn't notice, because you could make the error rate very tiny by increasing the intensity difference between the high and low settings, but if the intensity differences for the two switch settings are small (or both intensities very low), you'd always find some residual variability due to photon fluctuations.
-The generative model is illustrated by the graph with the solid arrows in the figure below.
+The physics of photon emission has shown that no matter what you do, you'll always be a bit short of the ideal one bit information capacity.
+Normally you wouldn't notice, because you could make the error rate very tiny by increasing the intensity difference between the high and low settings.
+But if the intensity differences for the two switch settings are small (or both intensities very low), you'd always find some residual variability due to photon fluctuations.
+As we will see below, photon fluctuations can be modeled by a Poisson Distribution.